waseigo/disk_space/README.md

 # DiskSpace

-A small Elixir library that provides functions to retrieve disk usage statistics for a given filesystem path.
+A small Elixir library with a NIF for getting disk usage statistics for a given filesystem path.
 It returns information about total, used, free, and available disk space, using native system calls for accuracy and performance.
 Optionally converts the results into human-readable strings with kibibytes etc. or kilobytes etc.

 ## Features